 Just like you wouldn’t buy a laptop without researching features and prices, successful businesses need to understand their competitive landscape.
 Comparative market analysis online (CMA) provides a data-driven way to assess your market position and inform your strategies.

-Before diving into the specifics of online CMAs, let’s emphasize the importance of market analysis in general.
-It’s like buying a laptop – informed decisions lead to better outcomes.
+Before discussing the specifics of online CMAs, let’s emphasise the importance of market analysis in general.
+It’s like buying a laptop—informed decisions lead to better outcomes.

 What Is Market Analysis?

-As part of any business plan, conducting a market analysis before taking action is crucial.
-In olden times, you might have just opened a business without researching.
+Conducting a market analysis before taking action is crucial for any business plan.
+In the past, you might have just opened a business without researching.
 This may have worked 50 years ago.

 However, with today’s vicious market, SMEs are popping up everywhere, and competition is fierce.
 Without analysing what exactly you’re getting into, it means you’re going blind.

 So, what is a market analysis exactly?
-More technically, it is a quantitative and qualitative review of the target market.
+More technically, it is a quantitative and qualitative target market review.

 The research is primarily concerned with